Benson-Genomics-Lab/TRF/README.md

 ```
 The program accepts a minimum of eight parameters.
 Options can be specified to generate additional files.

-The following is a more detailed description of the parameters:
+The following is a more detailed description of the **parameters**:

 - **File:** The sequence file to be analyzed in FASTA format( see for details).
 Multiple sequence in the same file are allowed.
  - **Match, Mismatch, and Delta:** Weights for match, mismatch and indels.
 These parameters are for Smith-Waterman style local alignment using wraparound dynamic programming.
 Lower weights allow alignments with more mismatches and indels.
 A match weight of 2 has proven effective with mismatch and indel penalties in the range of 3 to 7.
 Mismatch and indel weights are interpreted as negative numbers.
 A 3 is more permissive and a 7 less permissive.
 The recomended values for Match Mismatch and Delta are 2, 7, and 7 respectively.